deoxxa/astarisx/README.md

 ```

 #####getWatchedState()
-Notice in this instance of the `getWatchedState` function the `persons` object has an extra property called fields.
-This specifies that we are not only linking to the `persons` data context, but we would also like to be notified when `persons.selectedPerson` changes, and if it does change trigger the `onPersonChanged` handler.
+Notice in this instance of the `getWatchedState` function, the `persons` object has an extra property called `fields`. `fields` the ViewModel should be notified when `persons.selectedPerson` changes, and if it does change trigger the `onPersonChanged` handler.

+Both the `alias` and `fields` properties are optional.

 #####onPersonChangedHandler
 `onPersonChangedHandler` will be triggered whenever any of the fields that it is assigned to changes.
-It is important to note that, if there is a change a state object is returned.
-If there is no change, return either void(0) or don't return anything.
-It should also be noted that the returned state object has a property with the data context, `hobbies`, and the associated object next state.
-This is necessary so that any data context or domain property can be updated from this ViewModel by simply specfying it in the returned object.
+It is important to note that if there is a change, `onPersonChangedHandler` must return a state object.
+If no change has occurred, return either void(0) or don't return anything.
+It should also be noted that the returned state object has a property with the data context, `hobbies`, and the associated next state object.
+This is necessary so that any data context or domain property can be updated from this ViewModel by specfying it in the returned object.

 #####selectHobby
 The `selectHobby` function is nothing special.
-What is different about it is the 'setState' function.
-ViewModels get an extra parameter, which enables the ViewModel to update state in other data contexts.
+What is different about it, is the `setState` function.
+A ViewModel's `setState` function has an extra parameter which enables the ViewModel to update state in other data contexts.
 The second parameter takes a state object, not dissimilar to the state object that is returned from `onPersonChangedHandler`.
-The second parameter accepts an object that specifies the data context\domain property and associated state.
+The second parameter accepts an object that specifies the data context or domain property and its associated state.

 For instance `this.setState({current: this.Hobby(this.hobbies[i])}, {busy: true});`.
-The first parameter is the next state for `hobbies` data context, the second parameter specifies that `busy`, in the domain data context should be changed to `true`.
-This second parameter also accepts, for example, `{persons: {selectedPerson: this.Person(personState)}}`.
+The first parameter is the next state for the `hobbies` data context, the second parameter specifies that `busy`, a property in the domain data context, should be changed to `true`.
+This second parameter also accepts other data contexts (e.g. `{persons: {selectedPerson: this.Person(personState)}}`).

-Also noted in the comments is that this can be achieved with a callback, ensuring to pass `void(0)` as the first parameter to `setState`.
+Also noted within comments, is that this can be achieved within a callback, ensuring to pass `void(0)` as the first parameter to `setState`.

 ***n.b.
 You may have noticed that not all fields have setters, however, the values are still able to be updated.
 This is what `setState` does.
 You only need to supply a setter if you would like the View to update the field directly.***